Introduction of Owner’s Equity

 - It can be cross-checked with total assets less total liabilities as of the said date.

-- In the case of sole proprietorship businesses, the owner’s equity is the nothing but the amount invested till date plus profits earned till date less withdrawals made, if any.
+- In the case of sole proprietorship businesses, the owner’s equity is nothing but the amount invested till date plus profits earned till date, and fewer withdrawals made, if any.
 In the case of the partnership business, the said account is maintained for each partner.
-In either of the case, the capital is represented on the left side of the balance sheet.
+In either case, the capital is represented on the left side of the balance sheet.

 Advantages of Owner’s Equity